2005:

 train - all firsts for a Disney World attraction.

-Also at Walt Disney World, FASTPASS begins in the Magic Kingdom
+Also at Walt Disney World, FASTPASS begins operation on the Magic Kingdom

 2006: